ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/_review.md

 review:
     - questions:
         question: >
-            The Process Watch github repo depends on other github repos
+            The Process Watch github repo depends on other GitHub repos
         answers:
             - True
             - False
         correct_answer: 1
         explanation: >
-            The Process Watch repo is dependant on the bpftool repo and the Capstone repo.
-Follow the correct instructions to clone
+            The Process Watch repo is dependent on the bpftool repo and the Capstone repo.
+Follow the correct instructions to clone, including to specify the --recursive argument.

     - questions:
         question: >
-            Process Watch uses the Linux perf_events interface to sampling branch predictions
+            Process Watch uses the Linux perf_events interface to sample branch predictions
         answers:
             - True
             - False